Custom Messages & Performance

 See Also

-- Topic — The unified communication API
+- Topics — Full Reference — The unified communication API

-- Message Types — Full message type reference
+- Message Types — Full message type reference with all 70+ types

 - Architecture — How communication fits into the HORUS architecture